Meaning of Shoulder Stand Pose

 Beginner’s tip

-It’s not possible for everyone to practice the pose as mentioned above.
+Everyone can’t practice the pose as mentioned above.
 In such cases, it is better to start by bending the legs.
-Raise the trunk to the vertical position by pushing the lower back with the hands and arms and keeping the legs bent.
+Raise the trunk vertically by pushing the lower back with the hands and arms and keeping the legs bent.
 Try to press the chest with your chin.
 After performing the same for a certain period, go ahead with the actual Sarvangasana.

 Shoulder Stand Pose sequence